 People Commuting to Work by Biking

-Commuters in Seattle were more likely to bike to work than people in other regions of King County.
+Commuters in Seattle were more likely to bike to work compared to people living in other regions of King County.

 • Gender: Men (1.7%) were over twice as likely to commute to work by biking as women (0.8%).

 • Region/City/Neighborhood: People living in Seattle were more likely to commute by bike (2.8%) than people living in other regions of the county.
-Seattle – Ravenna/Bryant (6.0%), Fremont/Wallingford (4.9%), and Ballard (4.7%)) had the highest rates of biking to work.
+Seattle neighborhoods of Ravenna/Bryant (5.5%), Fremont/Wallingford (4.9%), Laurelhurst, Sand Point and Wedgewood (4.6%) and Capitol Hill (4.6%) had the highest rates of biking to work.

 Notes & Sources